microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 In this section, you'll learn about some software that you might find very useful as you start your professional development journey.

 A **development environment** is a unique set of tools and features that a developer will use often when writing software.
 Some of these tools have been customized for a developer specific needs, and may change over time if a developer changes priorities in work or personal projects, or when they use a different programming language.
-Development environments are as unique as the developers who use them.
+Development environments are just as unique as the developers who use them.

 ### Editors